We send our kids to school to help them learn and develop social skills — both functions of brain development.

-But Dr. Zachary Stein, Academic Director at the Center for Integral Wisdom and member of the scientific advisor board of the Neurohacker Collective, says that traditional schools can actually work against the optimal development of young brains.
+But Dr. Zachary Stein, Academic Director at the Center for Integral Wisdom and member of the scientific advisory board of the Neurohacker Collective, says that traditional schools can actually work against the optimal development of young brains.

 And is coming from a man who went to Harvard.